 Others use a trap style of net with a little bait.
 The minnows, looking for an easy feed will swim into the net and are trapped.

 Sometimes, it is just easier to purchase live minnows from the local bait store.
 This is the easiest option when bait stores sell live fish.

 Which minnow is best for trout fishing?

-Use the minnows which live in the river or lake you are fishing.
-The resident minnow population is the best one to use because that is what the trout feed upon.
+The best minnow to use for trout fishing is the tiny baitfish which lives in the river or lake you are fishing.
+The resident minnow population is the best one to use because that is what the trout know and already feed upon.

 When there is a choice, I always prefer a minnow which swims around actively, rather than ones which try to barrow under rocks and hide.